mdj0025/2210-hands-on/generics/README.md

 1. Compile and run `GenericsA`.
 The `search` method is now generic and it is being called in a type-safe manner.

+1. Submit `GenericsA.java` to Hands-On: Generics (Generics A) in Vocareum to record your progress.
+Note that you will not be awarded full credit unless your submission compiles without warnings and errors.

 ### Making the `min` method generic